Infinex-Labs/Intelligence-OS/docs/deployment.md

   <entity_id>` cascades to signatures, observations and relations.
 Know how to
   do it before you're asked to.
 - **Who can see the dashboard?** Every signed-in operator can see the whole graph.
-Role separation is on the roadmap; today, an account is full access.
+There is no role separation yet; today, an account is full access.

 This system is retrospective by design.
 It answers what happened.
 It is not a safety interlock and must not be deployed as one.

+**If you are deploying it for someone else, or as part of a product, also read [licensing](licensing.md)** — YOLO arrives under AGPL-3.0, and hosting the dashboard for other users engages its network clause.